molssi-seamm/molssi-seamm.github.io/source/html/developers/2020/fluids/validation_of_statistical_analysis.rst

 terribly fluent in statistical analysis, and many codes do at best a partial job of the analysis.
-Therefore it is is important for SEAMM to provide a convenient library for plugins, examples of implementation, and approaches and flowcharts for testing implementations.
+Therefore it is is important for SEAMM to provide a convenient library for plugins, examples of implementation, and approaches and :term:`flowcharts<flowchart>` for testing implementations.

 Tasks
 -----